 With summer in full swing and humidity spiking, our 'do is at top frizz levels.
-Sure, there are expensive, time-consuming treatments available, but who has the time or the patience?
+Sure, there are expensive, time-consuming treatments available, but who has the time, budget or patience?

 That's why we dove deep to find nine easy, simple rules for smooth locks all summer long.
-Whether you have a few pesky flyaways or a mop of unmanageable locks, here's how to avoid the all-mighty frizz.
+Whether you have a few pesky flyaways or a mop of unmanageable locks, here's how to avoid frizzy hair.

 1. Don’t shampoo every day.

 There’s simply no need to shampoo daily and it strips the natural oils from your hair, says dermatologist Dr. Joel Schlessinger of LovelySkin.com.
 When you do shampoo, he adds, be sure to use a sulfate-free formula.
 Sulfates can leave hair feeling dry so look for a solution that nourishes strands to prevent dehydration.
 “Try to go at least a day between shampoos.
 The scalp produces natural oils that help fight frizzy hair and shampooing daily removes these oils,” says Schlessinger.

 2. But don’t skip the conditioner, either.